 All the efforts at a bio just seem silly.
 After all, how interesting is a bio from an unknown beta-society member—a standing for which I make no apologies.
 Besides, the point of any of these writings is not about the author.

-Still, I’ve been advised that something should be said, so here’s that something: I’m the father of three, now adult children, and one grandchild, all of whom have changed my life in ways that touch me deeply and will count me one of the lucky humans.
+Still, I’ve been advised that something should be said, so here’s that something: I’m the father of three, now adult, children, and I have one grandchild, all of whom have changed my life in ways that touch me deeply and will count me one of the lucky humans.
 I also am part of my former stepson’s family, yet another gift for me, for which I’m profoundly grateful.

 I was a full-time psychology professor at a community college–now a Professor Emeritus as I retired in the summer of 2020, just before my 73rd birthday.
 That career was also a gift for me and I hope for at least some students as well.